mobilemind/SimpleTweetViewer/README.md

 #### Week 4
 1. [X] User can sign in using OAuth login flow
-2. [X] User can view last 25 tweets from their home timeline
-    a.
-[X] User should be able to see the user, body and timestamp for tweet
-    b.
-[X] User should be displayed the relative timestamp for a tweet "8m", "7h"
-    c.
-[X] __OPTIONAL__: Links in tweets are clickable and viewable
+2. [X] User can view last 25 tweets from their home timeline [X] User should be able to see the user, body and timestamp for tweet [X] User should be displayed the relative timestamp for a tweet "8m", "7h" [X] __OPTIONAL__: Links in tweets are clickable and viewable
 3. [X] User can load more tweets once they reach the bottom of the list using "infinite scroll" pagination
 4. [X] User can compose a new tweet
-    a.
-[X] User can click a "Compose" icon in the Action Bar on the top right
-    b.
-[X] User will have a Compose view opened
+    [X] User can click a "Compose" icon in the Action Bar on the top right [X] User will have a Compose view opened
-    c.
-[X] User can enter a message and hit a button to post to twitter
-    d.
-[X] User should be taken back to home timeline with new tweet visible
-    e. [ ] __OPTIONAL__: User can see a counter with total number of characters left for tweet
+    [X] User can enter a message and hit a button to post to twitter [X] User should be taken back to home timeline with new tweet visible [ ] __OPTIONAL__: User can see a counter with total number of characters left for tweet

 #### Week 5
 1. [X] User can switch between Timeline and Mention views using tabs.